Gonzalo de la Carrera

 Gonzalo Armando de la Carrera Correa (born 13 January 1962) is a Chilean politician who was elected as deputy (member of parliament) on 21 November 2021.

-Militant of the National Libertarian Party founded by Johannes Kaiser.
+A member of the National Libertarian Party founded by Johannes Kaiser.
 He formerly was militant in the conservative Republican Party, he considers himself as liberal inside José Antonio Kast's party.
 Similarly, he was a militant of Evópoli, party from which he resigned in 2019.

 He was CEO of La Polar and vice-president of the ENAP.